Polish Christmas Eve Traditions

-Most of the celebrations take place on the 24th of December, and even though the day isn’t an official public holiday in Poland, to many Poles it is one of the most significant and family-oriented dates in the calendar.
+Most of the Polish Christmas celebrations take place on 24th December, and even though the day isn’t an official public holiday in Poland, to many Poles it is one of the most significant and family-oriented dates in the calendar.
 Many institutions stop working earlier than usual on the day of Christmas Eve, which is usually celebrated with a family dinner at home.

 Waiting for the first star to appear in the sky